-If any age group has their pulse on the latest accessories, it has to be teens.
-Teens are testing the fashion waters, which makes it the perfect time for trying out the latest accessory trends.
-Thankfully, these days, they can do so without putting much of a dent in the family budget!
-There are so many opportunities to buy inexpensive versions of chic accessories, teens can dabble to their hearts’ content.
+If any age group has their pulse on the latest trends, it has to be teens.
+Teens are prime for testing the fashion waters, which makes them the perfect age for trying out the latest accessories.
+Thankfully, they can completely change their look each season and do so without putting a major dent in the family budget.
+Today there are so many sources for inexpensive versions of chic fashion accessories, teens can dabble to their hearts’ content.

 So, which accessories are the most popular among budding fashionistas?

 Necklaces have always been in vogue and continue to be an important accessory for teens.
 They can choose from a preppy pearl necklace or dog collar to a bold gold chain or chunky, ethnic neck creation.
 All of these are great options for a teen who is into fashion experimentation.

 If your teen has yet to move into uncharted fashion territory, she may just want to layer several metallic chain necklaces together.
 Or maybe simple is better – like a gold or silver locket on a delicate chain.
 She can keep a photo of her current BF close to her heart.

 Scarves are extremely popular among teenagers.
 There are so many styles, patterns and colors from which to choose, she’ll no doubt want a closet-full.
 Scarves are great because they serve so many purposes.
 Your teen can multipurpose one scarf as a head wrap, belt, shawl or neck warmer.
 Accessorizing a wardrobe has never been easier!